 - Loss of job references and professional networks during or after coming out and/or transitioning.

-- More frequently lacking familial or personal support due to your identity, financial or otherwise.
+- More frequently lacking familial or personal support due to their identity, financial or otherwise.

-- Not being able to find professional assistance folks in processing trauma and other mental and emotional struggles that could help them be able to work with more consistency more easily.
+- Not being able to find mental health professionals in processing trauma and other mental and emotional struggles, which if found could help them be able to work with more consistency more easily.

 - Not having proper legal identification for beginning a job.

-- Having a harder time finding and keeping a job due to unwelcoming or unsafe work environments and transphobic employers.
+- Having a harder time finding and keeping a job due to unwelcoming or unsafe work environments and discriminatory employers.